Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 source env/bin/activate

-4. Install psycopg2 and python-dotenv in your project's root directory.
+4. Install the following dependencies in your project's root directory for synchronous and asynchronous code, respectively.
 You can install them using pip:

 pip install psycopg2-binary python-dotenv